Fractionalized excitations in the partially magnetized spin liquid candidate YbMgGaO4

-In most cases, the spin quantum number fractionalization and spinon excitations can be tested by a combination of experimental tools that include thermodynamic, thermal transport, and spectroscopic measurements \cite{Yamashita1,Yamashita2,Yamashita3}.
+In most cases, the spin quantum number fractionalization and the spinon excitations can be tested by a combination of experimental tools that include thermodynamic, thermal transport, and spectroscopic measurements \cite{Yamashita1,Yamashita2,Yamashita3}.
 The current experimental study of this question is sometimes constrained by various practical issues, and the experimental confirmation of QSLs remains to be controversial.
 Indeed, the spinon-like continuum has been observed in some of the QSL candidates \cite{YoungLee,Balz,Yao,Martin2}, and more schemes are needed to provide robust evidence for the very existence of spin quantum number fractionalization \cite{Balents1}.
 The recent discovery of the triangular-lattice single-crystalline QSL candidate material YbMgGaO$_4$ provides a new testing ground for the QSL research \cite{Yuesheng1}.
 No ordering or symmetry breaking is observed down to about 30 mK in a variety of measurements \cite{Yao,Martin2,Yuesheng1,Yuesheng3,Yuesheng4,XuYang}.
 It is argued that the spin-orbital entanglement induced anisotropic interactions may trigger strong quantum fluctuations and help stabilize the QSL state consequently \cite{Yuesheng2,Yaodong1,polarized}.
-The scenario of disorder has also been recently suggested \cite{Sasha}.
-More substantially, recent inelastic neutron scattering measurements have discovered a broad spin excitation continuum covering a large portion of the Brillouin zone, which points to a QSL ground state \cite{Yao,Martin2,Yuesheng5,Yaodong2,Yaodong3}.
-To further confirm the fermionic spinon excitation and determine the nature of the ground state in this system, the field dependent evolution of the spin excitations needs to be tested \cite{Yaodong4,oleg}.
+More substantially, recent inelastic neutron scattering measurements have discovered a broad spin excitation continuum covering a large portion of the Brillouin zone \cite{Yao,Martin2,Yuesheng5}.
+A variety of theoretical proposals have been made including the QSL state with a spinon Fermi surface and nearest-neighbour resonating valence bonds state \cite{Yao,Yuesheng5,Yaodong2,Yaodong3}.
+Meanwhile, the scenario of disorder and spin-glass state have also been recently suggested \cite{Sasha, Wen}.
+To further confirm the fermionic spinon excitation and the spin quantum number fractionalization in YbMgGaO$_4$, the field dependent evolution of the spin excitations needs to be tested \cite{Yaodong4,oleg}.
 In fact, the fermionic spinon excitation in one spatial dimension has been examined in this manner.
-For the spin-1/2 Heisenberg chain, that is essentially a one dimensional Luttinger liquid, and is not a true QSL, but shows spinon excitations in the form of domain walls, the external magnetic field could lead to the splitting of the spinon band, resulting in a modulation and redistribution of the spinon continuum \cite{Dender,Halg}.
+For the spin-1/2 Heisenberg chain, that is essentially a one dimensional Luttinger liquid, and is not a true QSL in the modern sense, but shows spinon excitations in the form of domain walls, the external magnetic field could lead to the splitting of the spinon band, resulting in a modulation and redistribution of the spinon continuum \cite{Dender,Halg}.
 These results provided a firm confirmation of the fractionalized spinon excitation in one spatial dimension.
-Here, we study the behavior of two dimensional YbMgGaO$_4$ under external magnetic fields applied along the \textit{c} axis up to 9.5 T.